 Sip and savour in style

 Take your pick of where to sit; there’s not a bad seat in the house.
-We arrived at sunset to take advantage of the restaurant and tasting room’s newly introduced extended hours – 10am to 9pm.
+We arrived at sunset to take advantage of the restaurant and tasting room’s new hours.
 Though the verandah, with its wicker chairs and tables, looked like the best spot to soak up the sun-drenched valley, we opted for a booth in the equally stylish indoor area where our sleeping four-year-old could nap while we sipped and savoured to our heart’s content.

 The menu is divided into five sections – Platters, Flammkuchen, Mains, Salads and Dessert – each of which covers a gamut of tastes from meat-heavy to plant-based.
 In the Platters section, for example, there are Biltong & Droë Wors, Cheese, Charcuterie and Antipasto options, as well as an all-new Vegan offering.
 Mains include seared beef fillet, beer-battered kingklip and slow-roasted lamb shank, while there are Vegan, Caprese and classic Pancetta flammkuchen.